brianhliou/hanzi-flow/scripts/character_set/analysis/README.md

 # Character Set Analysis Scripts

-Analysis tools for the Chinese character dataset.
+Analysis tools for the Chinese character dataset, with focus on pinyin syllable analysis and visualization.

 ## Scripts